ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

     module.exports = router;
     ```

 2. Run our code and decode the JWT on [jwt.io](https://jwt.io).
-Note - To verify the token, add the `JWT_SECRET` to the VERIFY SIGNATURE area on the right.
+Note - To verify the token, add the `JWT_SECRET` to the VERIFY SIGNATURE field on the right of the webpage.

     ```js
     {